-The applicant is seeking Historic Design Review approval for a proposal to diminish the size of an existing backyard deck and steps.
-Historic Design Review is required because the proposal is for a non-exempt exterior alteration in a historic district.
+The applicant is seeking Historic Design Review approval for a proposal to add a second floor, new front porch, and new roof to an existing, non-contributing house in the Irvington Historic District.
+Historic Design Review is required because the proposal is for exterior alteration of a primary structure in a historic district.